developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 * **Level 3 -** The decoder can decode anything.

-**Note: Since higher marginless levels will increase the mis-decode risk and decoding time, we strongly recommend the user only enable the symbologies which needs to choose higher marginless level, and leave all other symbologies at default level 1**.
+**Note: Since higher margin-less levels will increase the mis-decode risk and decoding time, we strongly recommend the user only enable the symbologies which needs to choose higher margin-less level, and leave all other symbologies at default level 1**.

 ------